gohugoio/hugo/content/en/functions/findRe.md

 ## findRESubmatch

-In Hugo 0.110.0 we added a variant of `findRe` that returns a slice of strings holding the text of the leftmost match of the regular expression in s and the matches, if any, of its subexpressions.
+In Hugo 0.110.0 we added a variant of `findRE` that returns a slice of strings holding the text of the leftmost match of the regular expression in s and the matches, if any, of its subexpressions.

 This: